The Verdict First

 Most "Testosterone Boosters"

 The testosterone booster category is where supplement marketing is at its most detached from evidence.
 A 2019 review in the World Journal of Men's Health examined popular testosterone-boosting ingredients and found that the majority had no evidence of increasing testosterone in healthy men.
 Tribulus terrestris, DHEA, D-aspartic acid, and fenugreek all showed either no effect or effects too small to be clinically meaningful.
+Our fenugreek scorecard goes deeper on this - the testosterone story is mixed but the blood sugar and HbA1c evidence is meaningfully stronger.
 The few ingredients with any signal (like ashwagandha and zinc) work primarily by correcting deficiencies, not by boosting testosterone above normal levels.
+Shilajit, a newer entrant in this category, has an Indian RCT signal at 250 mg twice daily that has not been independently replicated.
+Agmatine sulfate belongs to the same evidence-thin shelf for pre-workout pump claims.

 Most "Fat Burner" Supplements